LibraryOfCongress/api.congress.gov/java/README.md

 cp loc.cfg some_folder
 ```

-Edit the loc.cfg and make sure the CONFIG.AUTH_KEY is set
+- Edit the loc.cfg and make sure the CONFIG.AUTH_KEY is set
+- Adjust the response format to your preferred format (xml | json), default is json

 ### Compiling: